 MOFCOM suggests both registration and approval as potential options for the regulation of variable interest entity structures, depending on whether they are "Chinese controlled" or "foreign controlled."
 One of the core concepts of the draft Foreign Investment Law (2015) is "de facto control," which is broadly defined and emphasizes substance over form in determining whether an entity is "Chinese controlled" or foreign controlled.
 "De facto control" can be established if a person has the power to exert decisive influence on an entity, via contractual or trust arrangements, over the subject entity's operations, financial matters or other key aspects of business operations.
-The draft Foreign Investment Law (2015) specifically provides that entities established in China but "controlled" by foreign investors, such as via contracts or trusts, will be treated as FIEs, whereas an investment in China in the foreign investment-restricted industries by a foreign investor may nonetheless apply for treatment as a PRC domestic investment if the foreign investor is determined to be "controlled" by PRC entities and/or citizens.
+The draft Foreign Investment Law (2015) specifically provides that entities established in China but "controlled" by foreign investors, such as via contracts or trusts, will be treated as FIEs, whereas an investment in China in the foreign investor is determined to be "controlled" by PRC entities and/or citizens.
 According to the draft Foreign Investment Law (2015), VIEs would also be deemed to be FIEs, if they are ultimately "controlled" by foreign investors, and be subject to the restrictions on foreign investments.